Fan-code04/Plugins.Template/README.md

 # Plugins.Template
-A template for plufin PocketMine-MP
+A template for plugin PocketMine-MP